bfidatadigipres/dpx_encoding/README.md

 The scripts for encoding and automation_dpx/ activities will run frequently throughout the day:
 dpx_assessment.sh / dpx_assessment_fourdepth.sh - Every four hours one or other of the scripts using shared lock (launches dpx_splitting_script.py processing one job at a time).
-dpx_rawcooked.sh - Runs continually, with crontab attempts made (but blocked by Flock when active) every 15 minutes to ensure continual encoding activity
+dpx_rawcook.sh - Runs continually, with crontab attempts made (but blocked by Flock when active) every 15 minutes to ensure continual encoding activity
 dpx_post_rawcook.sh - Runs three times a day every 8 hours, at 8am, 4pm, and 12am
 dpx_tar_script.sh - Runs once a day at 10pm
 dpx_check_script.sh - Runs once a day at 5am